 - Inconsistency in translation of repeated source segments – this feature will find all of the repeated segments in a project and show any segments that were translated inconsistently.
 I would resist the urge to just wipe out any differences between segments.
 We recently handled a project where the translator purposely translated headers or titles slightly differently than the same segment that occurred just below the header.
 Sharing the report with your translator will help you resolve any of these issues.

-- Mismatching punctuation in source and target – this isn’t always applicable in translation becasue some languages handles punctuation differently but this is still a good parameter to use to locate potential issues.
+- Mismatching punctuation in source and target – this isn’t always applicable in translation because some languages handles punctuation differently but this is still a good parameter to use to locate potential issues.

 - Incorrect use of project termbases – this is a great feature!
 Typically we will enter a clients translated software strings as a termbase (this functions like an automatic glossary that prompts the translator to use specific terminology as those terms come up in the project).
 This parameter will highlight any potential deviations from the termbase.